Your family’s trauma-in-law: 5 ways to build resilience at home

 - Your behavior speaks louder than words;

-- If there are children in the relationship, their behavior may be the most accurate reflection of tension between their parents.
+- If there are children in the relationship, their behavior may be the most accurate reflection of the tension between their parents.

 A disconnection between the correctional officer’s experiences and the partner’s understanding of those experiences can result in a deepening emotional separation.
 Here are five ways to avoid this and build resilience in your family.